KarthikBA3/KarthikBA3/README.md

 - 👋 Hi, I’m @KarthikBA3
-- 👀 I’m interested in Data Analytics for Business
+- 👀 I’m a certified data analyst
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently looking for a new job.
-- 💞️ I’m looking to collaborate on Python for data science and PowerBI
+- 💞️ I’m looking to collaborate on Python for data science with anyone who is interested in exploring.
 - 📫 How to reach me karthikmk216@gmail.com

 <!---